 About Alina Stefanescu

 Alina Stefanescu was born in Romania and lives in Birmingham, Alabama.
 A multiple Pushcart Prize and Best of the Net nominee, her first poetry chapbook, Objects in Vases (Anchor & Plume Press, 2016) won the 2016 Award for Poetry Book of the Year from ASPS.
 Her debut fiction collection, Every Mask I Tried On, won the Brighthorse Prize and was published in May 2018.
 She is Poetry Editor for Pidgeonholes.
-Alina serves as President of Alabama State Poetry Society as well as Publicity Chairperson and Board Member for the Alabama Writer's Conclave.
+Alina serves as President of Alabama State Poetry Society, Publicity Chairperson and Board Member for the Alabama Writer's Conclave, and proud board member of Magic City Poetry Festival.
 Her poetry collection, Defect/or, was a finalist for 2015 Robert Dana Poetry Award.
 She serves as Co-Organizer and Founder of 100,000 Poets for Change Birmingham, as well as the organizer for Tuscaloosa Writer’s Resist event in 2016.
 Alina serves on executive boards for local environmental organizations.
 Her poetry collection, Defect/or, was a finalist for 2015 Robert Dana Poetry Award .

 "Appeasement is an exercise in bad faith..."